 I have had the honor to be the last person to see the face of a loved one as the top of the casket is closed and trusted to say a few words that claim life even in the midst of death.

 I have gotten down on my hands and knees in a skirt with my backside in the air to scoop a fat toad out of the hole dug for an urn so that the sound of laughter marked the final goodbye of a man who loved a good joke.

 I have celebrated with friends and strangers at births, adoptions, baptisms, confirmations, graduations, weddings, retirements, and everything in between.
 I can list in order which bakeries in three counties make the best sheet cakes.

 The vault of my mind is filled with confessions and secrets that I will take to my grave.
-It is both an honor and weight to carry the profound secrets of others and I am thankful for the trust placed in me.
+It is both an honor and a weight to carry the profound secrets of others, and I am thankful for the trust placed in me.